Author + information

 Assumptions for Rating Multiple Treatment Options

 1. The goal of this document is to identify revascularization treatments that are considered reasonable for a given clinical indication.
 Therefore, each treatment option (PCI or CABG) should be rated independently for its level of appropriateness in the specific clinical scenario, rather than being placed into a forced or artificial rank-order comparison against each other.
 Identifying options that may or may not be reasonable for specific indications is the goal of this document, rather than determining a single best treatment for each clinical indication or a rank-order.
 Therefore, more than 1 treatment or even all treatments may be considered “Appropriate,” “May Be Appropriate,” or “Rarely Appropriate” for any given clinical indication.

 2. If more than 1 treatment falls into the same appropriate use category, it is assumed that patient preference combined with physician judgment and available local expertise will be used to determine the final treatment used.

 Definitions of some key terms used throughout the scenarios are shown in the following text.
-A complete set of definitions is found in Appendix A. These definitions were provided to and discussed with the rating panel before the rating process started.
+A complete set of definitions is found in Table A. These definitions were provided to and discussed with the rating panel before the rating process started.